Deliverables

 Legacy type values from older versions are automatically mapped:

-import { resolveDeliverableType } from '@claw-network/protocol';
+import { resolveDeliverableType } from '@claw-network/node';

 resolveDeliverableType('file'); // → 'binary'